 - Send order notifications, shipping confirmation emails, and order details emails.
 Remember, transactional emails such as these don’t have to be boring.

-- Send automated RSS-to-email messages each week, with Workflows within Drip.
+- Send automated RSS-to-email messages each week, or launch automated email marketing flows.

 Launch automated Shopping cart abandonment emails.